Deforestation in the Philippines: Conservation

 The Philippine national REDD+ Strategy, which aims to reduce greenhouse gas emissions from deforestation, was drafted and submitted to the United Nations in 2010.
 An update to the strategy published by the Forest and Management Bureau of the Philippines showed that as of 2017, the county was still in the early phase of preparing to implement its REDD+ Strategy.

 Executive Order 23 was signed in February 2011 banning logging throughout the country.

 New mining agreements were banned in 2012 to protect the environment, though existing mines were allowed to continue operations.

 A nationwide ban on open-pit mining was put in place in 2017.
 Department of Environment and Natural Resources (DENR) Secretary Gina Lopez suspended permits for 26 mining operations that violated environmental rules.
-The ban on open-pit and other mining operations was lifted in 2021.
+However, the ban on open-pit and other mining operations was lifted in 2021.

 In response to these environmental challenges, the Department of Environment and Natural Resources (DENR) has listed a number of different plant species that can be planted nationwide to promote urban greening and reforestation.
 According to the Philippine Guidebook on Plant Species Suitable for Urban Greening, these include native species such as Pakpak-Lauin (Bird’s Nest Fern), Anahaw, Manila Palm, Kapa-kapa, and others.
 In addition, some non-native species can also be planted because of local adaptation and no longer possess invasive characteristics that negatively affect human well-being and property.
 Native and non-native plants are recommended for their capability to adapt to local conditions, contribute to biodiversity, and support ecological restoration.